devspace-sh/devspace/docs/pages/cli/workflow-basics/containerization.md

   python
 ```

-Additionally, DevSpace CLI will ask about the port your application is running on:
+Additionally, DevSpace will ask about the port your application is running on:
 ```bash
 ?
 Which port is the container listening on?
 (Enter to skip)
 ```

-With the answers to the above questions, DevSpace CLI will not only generate a Dockerfile for you but also add the configuration file `devspace.yaml`.
+With the answers to the above questions, DevSpace will not only generate a Dockerfile for you but also add the configuration file `devspace.yaml`.
 You can freely edit your Dockerfile as well as the DevSpace configuration using any text editor or IDE.

 ## Containerize a project containing multiple microservices
 If you have multiple applications inside a single project directory (i.e. monorepo) and you want to deploy these applications together as a set of microservices, the following procedure is recommended to initialize your project: